Graduate Course Catalog 2013-2014

-Certificate Offered: Leadership in Children's Health and Disability and Substance Use Disorders Certificates
+Certificates Offered: Leadership in Children's Health and Disability and Substance Use Disorders Certificates

 Additionally, the department offers a graduate certificate in Leadership in Children’s Health and Disability and a Substance Use Disorders Graduate Certificate Program.

 The department encourages applications from persons who hold a baccalaureate degree from an accredited college or university; have attained an overall grade-point average of "B" or better in undergraduate coursework; have completed courses in a broad range of liberal arts and science disciplines.
 Applicants should include a resume of two pages or less, which lists educational, work, and volunteer experiences, as well as any special skills or attributes.
 Applicants must submit professional recommendations from three individuals, one of whom could be a member of an academic faculty.
 Professional letters of reference should describe the applicant’s volunteer or work duties, skills and values relevant to social work practice with diverse populations, ability to collaborate with others, and overall strengths and challenges relevant to graduate study.
 Applicants should complete a personal statement of interest in pursuing graduate education in the field.
 Significant volunteer and/or work experience in the field is strongly recommended.
 Application expectations include graduation from an accredited undergraduate institution with a broad liberal arts background including a research methods course.
-Applicants who do not meet the liberal arts and science expectations may be asked to complete additional coursework prior to or during the first year of their enrollment in the program.
+Applicants who do not meet these requirements may fulfill them after admissions but before their second year of study.
+All applicants are encouraged to contact departments directly to discuss program specific application questions.
 Standardized graduate examinations are not required, but results of such tests may be submitted to supplement other admission materials.

 Students applying for advanced standing must hold a B.A. from an accredited S.W./B.S.W. program with a minimum overall grade-point average of 3.2 (4.0 point scale).
 This coursework must have been completed within five years of the date of M.S.W. matriculation.
 Advanced-standing applicants must also submit a reference from a B.S.W. faculty member and the undergraduate field supervisor or field coordinator.
 Students applying to the extended time program at UNH Manchester are advised that the Manchester program admits students every other year.